block-foundation/roadmap/README.md

 </div>

 **Welcome to the official roadmap of The Block Foundation.
-This document outlines our vision, objectives, and planned milestones.
-Our mission is to [MISSION STATEMENT HERE].**
+Our mission revolves around enabling architects to regain initiative, addressing the housing mismatch through blockchain technology, and breaking free from traditional constraints of housing finance.**

 ## Introduction